olayzdesire/alx-system_engineering-devops/0x02-shell_redirections/README.md

 #!/bin/bash
 echo "Best School" > " \*\\'"Best School"\'\\*$\?\*\*\*\*\*:)"  (Task7: adding content to a file)
 #!/bin/bash
 ls -al > ls_cwd_content (Task8: Displaying the result of the command ls-al in a file)
+#!/bin/bash
+tail -1 iacta >> iacta (Task9: Duolicating last line of the file iacta)